NREL/routee-compass/README.md

 # setup

-for prototyping, this uses some local wheels that need to be installed manually:
+For prototyping, this uses some local wheels that need to be installed manually:

 ```bash
 conda env create -f environment.yml